 Being a parent is one of the most difficult, and most rewarding, jobs in the world.
 It’s even more difficult if you’re a single parent.
 Fortunately, there are steps you can take to make the job easier on you and your child.
 That includes the trip to school!

-Among all age groups, children ages 4-7 have the highest rates of injury in car crashes.
+Among all age groups, children ages 4-7 have the highest rates of injury in car crashes, you should always check your car from time to time if all car parts are intact, especially the serpentine belt, keep reading what causes a serpentine belt to break to learn more.
 Avoid distractions by planning your route before you start driving so that you’ll know where you’re going and what’s near where you’re going, moreover make use of best baby car seats in NZ to keep your small kids safe in the car.
 This will also enable you to plan out places where kids can stop for restroom breaks and snacks along the way.

 - Tunes down

 Distracted driving can cause accidents and injuries and distracts drivers from their primary responsibility – operating their vehicle on the road safely.
 Turn off the music and keep the cell phone calls short.